dhutapratama/docs/horizon.md

 ## Introduction

 > **Note**
-> Before digging into Laravel Horizon, you should familiarize yourself with Laravel's base [queue services](/docs/{{version}}/queues).
-Horizon augments Laravel's queue with additional features that may be confusing if you are not already familiar with the basic queue features offered by Laravel.
+> Before digging into Lets Horizon, you should familiarize yourself with Lets's base [queue services](/docs/{{version}}/queues).
+Horizon augments Lets's queue with additional features that may be confusing if you are not already familiar with the basic queue features offered by Lets.

-[Laravel Horizon](https://github.com/laravel/horizon) provides a beautiful dashboard and code-driven configuration for your Laravel powered [Redis queues](/docs/{{version}}/queues).
+[Lets Horizon](https://github.com/laravel/horizon) provides a beautiful dashboard and code-driven configuration for your Lets powered [Redis queues](/docs/{{version}}/queues).
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.

 When using Horizon, all of your queue worker configuration is stored in a single, simple configuration file.
 By defining your application's worker configuration in a version controlled file, you may easily scale or modify your application's queue workers when deploying your application.